 a.
-Medicaid Beneficiaries under the Age of 21 and NCHC Beneficiaries ages 6-through 18 years
+Medicaid Beneficiaries under the Age of 21

-For Medicaid beneficiaries under the age of 21, and NCHC beneficiaries aged 6 years through 18 years of age, the following documentation must be kept in the health record:
+For Medicaid beneficiaries under the age of 21, the following documentation must be kept in the health record:

-- 1. The provider's signed treatment plan serves as the service order.
-A copy of the written order by the physician, licensed psychologist, nurse practitioner, or physician assistant for the services of the associate level professional. - For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the PHP, PIHP, or utilization managementUM contractor vendorDHHS Utilization Review Contractor is required. - 3.
-All outpatient behavioral health services provided to a Medicaid beneficiary may be self-referred or referred by some other source.
-If the beneficiary is not self-referred, the referral must be documented in the health record.
+- 1. The provider's signed treatment plan which serves as the service order. - 2.
+A copy of the written service order by the physician, licensed psychologist, nurse practitioner, or physician assistant for the services of the associate level professional. - 3.
+For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the PHP, PIHP, or UM contractor is required. - All outpatient behavioral health services provided to a Medicaid beneficiary may be self-referred or referred by some other source.
+If the beneficiary is not self-referred, the referral must be documented in the health record. - 4.
+Results of a beneficiary's ASAM Criteria, Third Edition and recommendations for Level 0.5 (Early Intervention) or 1.0 (Outpatient Services). - 5.
+Reassessment(s) and recommendations of a beneficiary's ASAM Criteria, and referral(s) if more than the recommended six (6) hours a week of outpatient services are needed.